 The success of any online business primarily depends on its marketing.

-A lot of small businesses want to start selling as quickly as possible, but do not take advantage of the tools that are already available to them to reach potential customers.
-Whether you sell physical products, market digital products or offer services, your online social profiles are great channels that you should utilise for the task.
+A lot of small businesses want to start selling as quickly as possible, but do not take advantage of tools that are already available to them to reach potential customers.
+Whether you sell physical products, market digital products or offer services, your online social profiles are great channels that you should utilize for the task.
 You should also start using mobile payment solutions to make it easier for your customers to pay you.

 The right way to use social media to sell depends on the type of business and your goals: there are businesses for which small changes like posting a phone number for orders on their Facebook page and reminding followers that you are making deliveries will make all the difference.
 In other cases, posting photos of your products on Instagram stories is what will allow customers to choose what they are interested in and contact you.
 Facebook for example, offers a dedicated sales interface for small businesses that market physical products called Facebook Shops.
 The great advantage of setting up the store within your Instagram and Facebook profile is the high accessibility to the audience that is already following you and the advanced advertising options that Facebook offers.

 Even if you managed to launch successful marketing and advertising operations, you would still need to take care of other important aspects of the business, such as customer support (handling customer enquiries and possibly refunds); taking care of logistics to ensure punctual product delivery; it’s also very important to make use of a top-quality pallet blanket if you are shipping with pallets as we’ve found that to be incredibly important.
 There could also be other compliance matters to deal with and various licences, registrations and approvals you will need to obtain from authorities and third parties.